luciangreen/Music-Composer/README.md

 * Enter the following to mind-read songs with 4-note progressions:
 `['mindreadtestmusiccomposer-unusual-4-mr'].`

-* Enter the following to *detailedly* mind read songs with 4-note progressions:
+* Enter the following to *detailedly* mind-read songs with 4-note progressions:
 `['mindreadtestmusiccomposer-unusual-4-mr-tree.pl'].`

 * Running the algorithm